A guide to showing up for your loved ones.

 - EDUCATE YOURSELF: do your research and stay informed.
 There are a lot of resources available, especially online.
 You can also ask your LGBTQI+ loved ones if they’re willing to answer them.

 - BE ACTIVE: actions often speak louder than words.
 Support local LGBQTI+ groups, and contribute to fundraisers and events by attending, volunteering, or donating.
+Use your social platforms to draw attention to LGBQTI+ initiatives, to celebrate queer liberation movements and history, and to demonstrate to your immediate community that they have your full support and respect.

 One such group is SEEN (Student Empowerment and Equality Network), a student-led network of schools creating gender and sexuality alliances, and safe spaces in learning environments through the change of policies and curriculum.
 In a system where LGBTQI+ students are often bullied, mistreated, discriminated against and left behind, SEEN aims to empower them and educate allies to do the same.